 Cellulitis Cellulitis Cellulitis is a spreading bacterial infection of the skin and the tissues immediately beneath the skin.
 This infection is most often caused by streptococci or staphylococci.
 Redness, pain, and... read more : The infected skin becomes red, and the tissue under it swells, causing pain.

-Necrotizing fasciitis Necrotizing Skin Infections Necrotizing skin infections, including necrotizing cellulitis and necrotizing fasciitis, are severe forms of cellulitis characterized by death of infected skin and tissues (necrosis).
-The infected... read more : The connective tissue that covers muscle (fascia) is infected.
+Necrotizing fasciitis Necrotizing Skin Infections Necrotizing skin infections, including necrotizing cellulitis and necrotizing fasciitis, are severe forms of cellulitis.
+These infections cause infected skin and tissues to die (necrosis).
+The... read more : The connective tissue that covers muscle (fascia) is infected.
 People have sudden chills, fever, and severe pain and tenderness in the affected area.
 The skin may appear normal until infection is severe.

 Strep throat (pharyngitis Throat Infection Infections of the throat and/or tonsils are common, particularly among children.
 Throat infections are usually caused by a virus but may be caused by bacteria such as streptococcal bacteria... read more ): This infection usually occurs in children 5 to 15 years old.
 Children under 3 years old seldom get strep throat.
 Symptoms often appear suddenly.
 The throat becomes sore.
 Children may also have chills, fever, headache, nausea, vomiting, and a general feeling of illness (malaise).
 The throat is beefy red, and the tonsils are swollen, with or without patches of pus.
 Lymph nodes in the neck are usually enlarged and tender.
 However, children under 3 years old may not have these symptoms.
 They may have only a runny nose.
 If people with a sore throat have a cough, red eyes, hoarseness, diarrhea, or a stuffy nose, the cause is probably a viral infection, not a streptococcal infection.